Kamala Khan (Marvel Cinematic Universe): Concept and creation

 Marvel knew that they wanted a young Muslim girl, but stated that she could be from any place of origin and have any background.
 Wilson ultimately chose to create a Desi girl from Jersey City, which sits across the Hudson River from Manhattan and has been referred to as New York City's "Sixth borough".
-It therefore forms an important part of Khan's identity and the narrative journey of her character since most of Marvel Comics' stories are set in Manhattan.
+It therefore forms an important part of Kamala's identity and the narrative journey of her character since most of Marvel Comics' stories are set in Manhattan.
 Wilson explains, "A huge aspect of Ms. Marvel is being a 'second string hero' in the 'second string city' and having to struggle out of the pathos and emotion that can give a person."
-The series not only explores Khan's conflicts with supervillains but also explores conflicts with Khan's home and religious duties.
-Amanat later revealed that when she and Wilson were creating Khan, the character was originally going to be a mutant before they changed her to being an Inhuman.
+The series not only explores Kamala's conflicts with supervillains but also explores conflicts with Kamala's home and religious duties.
+Amanat later revealed that when she and Wilson were creating Kamala, the character was originally going to be a mutant before they changed her to being an Inhuman, an origin recanonised in The Marvels (2023).

 In September 2016, Marvel Entertainment's Creative Consultant Joe Quesada stated that Ms. Marvel would appear in "other media" as result of the character's quick success amongst readers, which he noted "doesn't happen a lot" and acknowledged that it probably would not have happened ten years ago.
-Marvel Studios President Kevin Feige said in May 2018 that a Marvel Cinematic Universe (MCU) project based on Kamala Khan was "in the works", and would follow the release of the film Captain Marvel (2019) as Khan is inspired by that film's title character Carol Danvers.
+Marvel Studios President Kevin Feige said in May 2018 that a Marvel Cinematic Universe (MCU) project based on Kamala Khan was "in the works", and would follow the release of the film Captain Marvel (2019) as Kamala is inspired by that film's title character Carol Danvers.
 The Ms. Marvel television series was officially announced at the 2019 D23 conference.
-In September 2020, newcomer Iman Vellani was cast in the lead role of Khan.
-Kamala Khan co-creator Amanat, who is also serving as a co-executive producer on the television series, highlighted Vellani's Zoom audition which revealed that Vellani is an Avengers fangirl like Khan.
+In September 2020, newcomer Iman Vellani was cast in the lead role of Kamala.
+Kamala Khan co-creator Amanat, who is also serving as a co-executive producer on the television series, highlighted Vellani's Zoom audition which revealed that Vellani is an Avengers fangirl like Kamala.
 Amanat said, "She showed me every corner of her room, and it was covered with Avengers.
 Then she said, 'Oh wait, I'm not done', opened up her closet, and there was more Marvel everywhere".

 Characterization

-Khan is an aspiring artist, avid gamer, and writes superhero fan fiction about the heroes she admires.
+Kamala is an aspiring artist, avid gamer, and writes superhero fan fiction about the heroes she admires.
 She struggles to fit in at her high school and at home.
-Amanat said that Khan "isn't your traditional Avenger.
+Amanat said that Kamala "isn't your traditional Avenger.
 She's not as slick and suave as some superheroes.
 It's not like when Captain America throws his shield and it comes back.
 She's all over the place".